-Yes, it is OK to leave chocolate ganache out for several days once you’ve poured it over your cake (or filled your chocolate thumbprint cookies, etc.).
+Yes, you can leave chocolate ganache out for several days.
 However, if you’re in a particularly warm/humid climate, I would recommend keeping this in the refrigerator instead.

-- Place chocolate chips or chopped chocolate in a medium-sized heatproof bowl and set aside.
+- Place chopped chocolate in a medium-sized heatproof bowl and set aside.

-- Pour heavy cream into saucepan and heat over medium/low heat until cream comes to a simmer.
+- Pour heavy cream into a small saucepan and heat over medium/low heat just until cream comes to a simmer.